robcarver17/pysystemtrade/docs/production.md

 # Code and configuration management

 Your trading strategy will consist of pysystemtrade, plus some specific configuration files, plus possibly some bespoke code.
-You can eithier implement this as:
+You can either implement this as:

 - seperate environment, pulling in pysystemtrade as a 'yet another library'
 - everything in pysystemtrade, with all specific code and configuration in the 'private' directory that is excluded from git uploads.